 - Add Some Snacks to Your Hospital Bag

-This is something most moms don’t consider but packing snacks is important because you may feel hungry during the birthing process.
+Most moms don’t consider this, but packing snacks is important because you may feel hungry during the birthing process.

-When repacking your hospital bag for the seventh time make sure to add those snacks into your hospital bag.
+When repacking your hospital bag for the seventh time, make sure to add those snacks to your hospital bag.

 - Have a Birthing Plan

-Make sure to decide on a birthing plan from the outset.
+Make sure to decide on a birthing plan from the outset, says Mayo Clinic Health Systems.
 Clearly state what you want to happen during the process, and think about whether you would like an epidural or not.

 It helps to put your birthing plan in writing in case you’re unable to communicate your needs and preferences during labor.
 Speak to your partner and your doctor about your birthing plan, and book your hospital bed in advance to avoid last-minute chaos.